WHISTLE COMMAND SOUNDS AND 'HOW TO USE A SHEEPDOG WHISTLE'

 HOW TO USE A LOGAN SHEEP DOG WHISTLE

-Begin by selecting tones for and then teaching your dog important first commands - such as a whistle tone which you want the dog to associate with Stop, or with coming back to you.
+Begin by selecting tones for commands your dog is already obedient on - such as a whistle tone which you want the dog to associate with Stop, or with coming back to you.

 Here are some tips on how to use a sheepdog whistle…